AntonioCardenas/PopUpTSOps/ENVIRONMENT_SETUP.md

 1. Check this documentation
 2. Review Firebase console settings
 3. Verify environment variable format
-4. Enable debug mode for detailed logs
+4. Check console logs for debugging (debug mode not yet implemented)
 5. Create an issue in the repository